Wealthsimple Trade, Canada’s first commission-free trading app, continues to evolve and introduce more features.

 It could be a result of dividend reinvestment plans (DRIPs), stock splits or actual trading of fractional shares when supported by a brokerage.

 They provide an opportunity to invest in stocks of companies without having to buy a full share.

-Take Amazon for example.
-The stock currently trades around USD3,600.
-That price puts it beyond the reach of many retail investors.
+Take Tesla for example.
+The stock currently trades around USD3181.
+That price puts it beyond the reach of some retail investors.